WenRuan/AmericanAVK/AVK_Project/README.md

 _Please do not delete the assets folder content_.
 If you explicitly deleted the files, then please choose *Build*->*Rebuild* from menu to re-download the deleted model files into assets folder.

 ### Icons
+_Credits for the usage of the icons are listed below._

 The 'Browse', 'History', and 'Settings' icons are all made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

 The 'Hydrant' icon is made <a href="https://www.flaticon.com/authors/xnimrodx" title="xnimrodx">xnimrodx</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>